-for every $I_0\subset I$ and for $y\in\mathbb{R}^5$. \end{lemma} \begin{proof} In the following argument, we assume that $u$ is smooth with compact support (so that integration by parts is justified); we note that this assumption can be removed by standard approximation arguments.
+\end{lemma} \begin{proof} In the following argument, we assume that $u$ is smooth with compact support (so that integration by parts is justified); we note that this assumption can be removed by standard approximation arguments.
+We work on the interval $I_0^+=I_0\cap [0,\infty)$ and note that the proof for $I_0\cap (-\infty,0]$ is similar.
 Fix $N>0$ and define